Honey Don't!: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 38 critics, indicating "mixed or average" reviews.

 The Hollywood Reporter lauded the performances and some elements of the film's "world-building" as well as the "gallery of strong supporting characters," but concluded it all felt like a "series of gags with nowhere to go."
 IndieWire, on the other hand, assessed the film as "a mishmash of disparate parts," further opining that "[w]hereas Drive-Away Dolls was psychedelically silly — allowing it to get away with more of its slipshod plotting — Honey Don't! aims for a spin on noir but has zero interest in actually developing a compelling mystery."
 The Wrap expressed the view that Coen's previous movie was more engaging, while Honey is essentially "empty at its core."
 Valnet's Collider review found Margaret Qualley's performance to be "a gem" and the film embracing a certain modern "Wild, Wild West vibe" with moments of laugh-out-loud, slapstick humor.
 It concludes that plot holes might make Honey hardly a perfect film, but for people who like film noir this might be another "slam dunk."
 Sean Burns of WBUR wrote, "This weirdly inert neo-noir just lies there on the screen, baking in the California desert sun."

-Variety opined that it's a deliberate throwaway, a mock escapist thriller, one meant to show audience a "flaky good time," while Vulture appreciated the sexual swagger of the plot and the women's performances, in a film that could have been better.
+Variety opined that it is a deliberate throwaway, a mock escapist thriller, one meant to show audience a "flaky good time," while Vulture appreciated the sexual swagger of the plot and the women's performances in a film that could have been better.